How to Stencil on

 The process outlined in this document is for basic adhesion and aesthetics only, if a higher quality process is desired we recommend products and processes from moldingraphics.com.
 The materials used in this outline are listed below and are available for purchase at a variety of home improvement stores.

 - Sand paper, 80-120 grit all-purpose sand paper (we recommend using an electric sander)

 - Spray paint, Rust-Oleum Ultra Cover, Paint and Primer (look for “plastic use” specific paint!)

-- Stencil (3” tall or greater numbers/letters work great)
+- Stencil (numbers/letters that are 3″ or taller work great)

 Step 1) Clean the Polyethylene Surface

 The first step is to clean the surface you plan on spray-painting, this will eliminate any dirt or other foreign debris.
 We recommend you use acetone for all cleaning purposes to minimize leftover residue.

 Take the sand paper and sand enough to rough up the surface.
 It’s unnecessary to remove more than 1/32” of material, sanding will allow the primer and paint to adhere in cracks as well as surface to give a longer life.
 Any all-purpose sand paper between 80 and 120 grits will be enough to rough up the surface but not damage it.

 Again, using acetone, clean the surface for any debris and shavings left over from sanding.
 Ensure the surface is dry before proceeding.